mlcommons/modelbench/README.md

 ```

 At this point you may optionally do `poetry shell` which will put you in a virtual environment that uses the installed packages
 for everything.
-If you do that, you don't have to explictly say `poetry run` in the commands below.
+If you do that, you don't have to explicitly say `poetry run` in the commands below.

 ## Running Tests